liferay/liferay-docs/user/articles-dxp/140-workflow/07-workflow-designer/03-workflow-designer-nodes.markdown

 You must specify the Notification Type, and you can choose User Notification, Email, Instant Messenger, or Private Message.
-You can use Freemarker or Velocity if you need a template, or you can choose to write a plain text message.
+You can use Freemarker if you need a template, or you can choose to write a plain text message.

 Here's a basic Freemarker template that reports the name of the asset creator and